Earache while flying and at high altitudes, and while on board, is most probably caused by barotrauma (or “airplane ear”).

 The best airplane ear plugs, if you want to sleep, really need to have the same selection criteria as any other sleeping earplugs.
 However, when you are trying to sleep in the seat of an airplane, then sleeping on your side is not really possible.
 So that is one less thing to concern yourself with.

 When sleeping on an aircraft, you do not really have to worry too much about waking up in time for work, or hearing noises in your house.
 You just want it to be as quiet as possible.
 There are a lot of other people around, including staff, and when it is time to land, or for a meal, they will wake you.

-So the primary concern when flying and sleeping is going to be the following
+So the primary concern when flying and sleeping is going to be the following :

 As mentioned earlier, plane travel tends to be noisy and a little uncomfortable, so you do not want to be adding to it.
-It is generally recognized that moldable wax earplugs are the most comfortable for sleeping.
+It is recognized that moldable wax earplugs are the most comfortable for sleeping.
 The heat from your body melts the wax slightly, so they fit perfectly.

 Because they are so well fitted and do not have any holes, they block out nearly all the sound.
-This is excellent for sleeping, but you will not be able to have a conversation with them in.If you want ear plug for sleeping on a plane, you can find them here
+This is excellent for sleeping, but you cannot have a conversation with them in.

 More detailed articles can be found below.
 The information is not totally relevant to airplane ear plugs, as these articles assume you will be lying in a bed, rather than sitting up!